ChaofanTao/ChaofanTao.github.io/_pages/about.md

 # Biography
 Hi, my name is Chaofan Tao.
 I am an undergraduate student in the [School of Mathematical Science](http://www.math.uestc.edu.cn/) and [Yingcai Honors College](http://www.yingcai.uestc.edu.cn/) (elite school of top 2% students), [University of Electronic Science and Technology of China (UESTC)](https://www.uestc.edu.cn/).
 UESTC is one of the top universities in China admitted into the nation's ["Project 211" and "Project 985"](https://en.uestc.edu.cn/index.php?m=content&c=index&a=lists&catid=72).

 I am focusing myself on the research of __transfer learning__ currently, under the supervision of [Prof. Lixin Duan](http://lxduan.info/) at the [Data Intelligence group](https://dig.uestc.cn/).
 My research interests include:
-(1) Enable the machine to learn fastly and efficiently on new tasks.
+(1) Enable the machine to learn fast and efficiently on the new tasks.
 (2) Learn robust representations from unlabeled data.
 (3) Learn how to learn.